Importance of Extracurricular Activities in the Development of Children in Nepal

 Importance of Practical Learning:

-Believes that theoretically learned knowledge should be converted into practical, and emphasis should be placed on education.
-Children learn faster and remember for a long time when they are taught through acting and singing instead of memorizing in class.
+Believes that theoretically learned knowledge should be converted into practical knowledge, and emphasis should be placed on education.
+Children learn faster and remember for a long time when taught through acting and singing instead of memorizing in class.
 Therefore, the teaching style and way of evaluating education should be changed.

 Role of Parents:

-Child psychologists say that both parents and schools should monitor children during the period between two and ten years.
-Children need emotional, physical, mental, and moral development, and if development does not happen at the right time, they cannot become good citizens in life.
+Child psychologists say that parents and schools should monitor children between the ages of two and ten.
+Children need emotional, physical, mental, and moral development; they cannot become good citizens if this does not happen at the right time.

 Child-Friendly Teaching and Learning:

-Nepali schools have emphasized on child-friendly teaching and learning.
+Nepali schools have emphasized child-friendly teaching and learning.
 A curriculum for participatory education for children has been prepared.
 Teaching and learning activities using children's senses have also started in schools in Nepal.
-For every activity, the teacher should prepare the educational materials and class activities and plan which subject and how to teach.
+The teacher should prepare the educational materials and class activities for every activity and plan which subject and how to teach it.

 Conclusion:

-In conclusion, the importance of extracurricular activities in the development of children in Nepal cannot be overstated.
-Schools in Nepal have realized the significance of extracurricular activities and are now focusing on making global citizens.
-Parents and schools must work together to ensure that children receive a holistic education that focuses on their all-around development.
+In conclusion, the importance of extracurricular activities in developing children in Nepal cannot be overstated.
+Schools in Nepal have realized this and are now focusing on making students global citizens.
+Parents and schools must work together to ensure that children receive a holistic education focusing on theiroverall development.